CLFlix/KuroBot/README.md

 You will need to fill in some fields in a `.env` file within this folder:

-`BOT_NICK` will be the username the bot has to use to chat.
-If you want to let it go through your own account; just fill in your own username.\
 The `CHANNEL` field has to be filled with the channel you want the bot to chat in, if you use it normally, this will be your own channel name.\
 `TOKEN` is one you can't show anyone, that's why the `.env` file is hidden here.
 You can easily find this token by going to Twitch on your browser and opening the `Network` tab in F12.
 Then you look for any `gql` entry and look for `Authorization` in the `Headers` section.
 The value will be `OAuth YOUROAUTHTOKEN`.\
 `osuUsername` is self-explanatory.\